In this article

 - Summary

-This post maps the verified cantonal rates, explains the valuation rules, covers the Schenkungsvertrag format, and works through the cross-canton question that catches people by surprise.
+This post maps the verified cantonal rates, explains how the ESTV values Bitcoin on the gift date, covers what a Schenkungsvertrag has to contain, and walks through the cross-canton question that catches people out.

 TL;DR

-No federal gift tax exists in Switzerland.
-Cantonal Schenkungssteuer varies from zero (Bern, Lucerne, Zug, Schwyz, Geneva, Vaud on direct line) to 2-6% in Zurich above a CHF 200,000 lifetime Freibetrag per descendant.
-Bitcoin is valued at the ESTV Kursliste rate on the gift date.
-A handwritten, dated, signed Schenkungsvertrag is legally sufficient for movable property under ZGB Art.
-243. When donor and recipient live in different cantons, the donor's canton governs.
+Switzerland has no federal gift tax.
+Cantonal Schenkungssteuer runs from zero (Bern, Lucerne, Zug, Schwyz, Geneva, Vaud on direct line) to 2 to 6 percent in Zurich above a CHF 200,000 lifetime Freibetrag per descendant.
+You value the Bitcoin at the ESTV Kursliste rate on the gift date.
+A handwritten, dated, signed Schenkungsvertrag covers movable property under ZGB Art.
+243. When donor and recipient live in different cantons, the donor's canton wins.

 Why cantonal gift tax is not uniform across Switzerland

 The DBG (Bundesgesetz uber die direkte Bundessteuer, fedlex.admin.ch/eli/cc/1991/1184_1184_1184/de) contains no gift tax provisions.
 Federal direct tax touches employment income, business income, and investment income.
-Gifts are invisible to federal tax.
+Gifts are invisible to the federal level.

 Cantonal Schenkungssteuer rates on direct-line gifts 2026

-The table below covers only cantons for which a primary cantonal source can be cited.
-Cantons omitted either have rates I cannot verify to a primary URL or have complex communal surcharge structures that require per-municipality verification.
+The table covers only cantons where I can cite a primary cantonal source.
+Cantons I cannot verify to a primary URL, or whose communal surcharge structures require per-municipality verification, are omitted.

 | Canton | Rate on direct-line gift | Primary source |